 What kind of power does a union have?

 Can a union have a member of management removed because the union or employees think the manager is unfair?
 No. The company decides who its leaders are and where they will work, and does so fairly and honestly.
-Unions do not have a say in staffing, assignment or management of employees.
+Unions do not have a bargaining right over the staffing, assignment or management of supervisory employees.

 Can a union guarantee me job security?
-No. We set the strategic direction for the company – including decisions on employment levels, product development and product sourcing – with the long-term goal of returning shareholder value and maintaining global competitiveness.
-True job security for our employees comes when we are able to meet those two goals – it is not the result of any union contract.
+No. We set the strategic direction for the company – and performance under that plan impacts employment levels, product development and product sourcing – with the long-term goal of returning shareholder value and maintaining global competitiveness.
+Long-term job security for our employees, in our view, comes when we are able to meet those two goals.

 What does it mean for a union to become my “exclusive bargaining representative”?
-It means the union would become your exclusive agent and spokesman in dealing with the company concerning all terms of employment.
-If the union is ultimately named as the exclusive bargaining representative, the individual employee loses the right to deal with his/her employer for him/herself.
-The employer must deal only with the union.
+It means the union would become your exclusive agent and spokesman in dealing with the company concerning wages, hours, and other terms and conditions of employment.
+If the union is ultimately named as the exclusive bargaining representative, the Company will face limitations in “dealing with” individuals given the general bargaining obligation to the union and the legal rules surrounding that process.
+The employer must deal with the union on all “mandatory subjects of bargaining,” which in practice can restrict individual arrangements or flexibility that the Company and employees may pursue without a certified union.
 See more about representation and collective bargaining here

 How does voting work, and what happens after the election?

 Do I have to vote if there is an election?
 No, you are not required to vote.
 However, the outcome of the election could have a tremendous impact on your job and working environment.
-It is your choice, but if you care, you should consider voting.
+It is your choice, but if you care about your job and working environment, you should consider voting.

 How is the outcome of the election determined?
 The outcome of the election is determined by the number of votes actually cast, not the number of employees eligible to vote.
 That is why your vote is so important.
 The winner must have a simple majority.
 That’s 50% plus one of the votes cast.
 For example, if 100 employees vote, only 51 have to vote for the union for it to be successful in the election, and obtain the right to represent all bargaining unit employees at the facility.